rafatuita/dashboard_wiki/Dependency-management.md

 To update dependency version edit `Gopkg.toml` file and then run `dep ensure` to download dependencies.
 Adding `-update` parameter will update dependencies within their current version range too.
 In the end `dep prune` should be run to remove not used dependencies.

+**NOTES:**

+- In order to work with Go dependencies repository should be checked out in `${GOPATH}/src/github.com/kubernetes/dashboard` directory.
-*NOTE:* Commit the changes in `vendor` directory and in our sources separately for easier review.
+- Commit the changes in `vendor` directory and in our sources separately for easier review.
 It is important to not remove `.gitignore` in any of commits.

 ## JavaScript dependencies